 Finding the Best Places to Retire Since 2006!

-Overview: Rural, low key Port St. Joe, nestled along St. Joseph Bay on Florida's eastern Panhandle, stands where the "lost city on the bay," St. Joseph, once stood.
+Rural and uncomplicated, Port St. Joe is nestled along St. Joseph Bay on Florida's eastern Panhandle, also known as the Forgotten Coast, and stands where the "lost city on the bay," St. Joseph, once stood.
 In the 1840s, St. Joseph was Florida's largest population center, a boom town known for its prosperity and raucous ways.

-The town has two traffic lights, five parks, a small town square and a pretty marina with waterfront restaurants.
+The town has a couple of stoplights, five parks, an authentic, non-touristy downtown and a pretty marina with waterfront restaurants.
 A Piggly Wiggly is the primary grocery and a popular gathering spot.
 The Saturday morning SaltAir Farmers' Market boasts fresh seafood and produce.
 Gulf Coast Community College has a good menu of classes and presents concerts, plays, musicals and art shows.

 The St. Joseph Bay Country Club has 18 holes of golf, and WindMark Beach, which was developed by the St. Joe Company, is an upscale master-planned community with condos and single family homes.
 It stands just northwest of downtown where the old Port St. Joe Paper Mill once was.
 Residences outside of Windmark include bungalows, ranch ramblers, stilt homes and more.